X-ray: Discovery by Röntgen

 There are conflicting accounts of his discovery because Röntgen had his lab notes burned after his death, but this is a likely reconstruction by his biographers: Röntgen was investigating cathode rays from a Crookes tube which he had wrapped in black cardboard so that the visible light from the tube would not interfere, using a fluorescent screen painted with barium platinocyanide.
 He noticed a faint green glow from the screen, about 1 m away.
 Röntgen realized some invisible rays coming from the tube were passing through the cardboard to make the screen glow.
 He found they could also pass through books and papers on his desk.
 Röntgen threw himself into investigating these unknown rays systematically.
 Two months after his initial discovery, he published his paper.

 Röntgen discovered their medical use when he made a picture of his wife's hand on a photographic plate formed due to X-rays.
 The photograph of his wife's hand was the first photograph of a human body part using X-rays.
 When she saw the picture, she said "I have seen my death."

-The discovery of X-rays stimulated a veritable sensation.
+The discovery of X-rays generated significant interest.
 Röntgen's biographer Otto Glasser estimated that, in 1896 alone, as many as 49 essays and 1044 articles about the new rays were published.
 This was probably a conservative estimate, if one considers that nearly every paper around the world extensively reported about the new discovery, with a magazine such as Science dedicating as many as 23 articles to it in that year alone.
 Sensationalist reactions to the new discovery included publications linking the new kind of rays to occult and paranormal theories, such as telepathy.